-Students who elect to withdraw from the University for medical or psychological reasons are required to reapply for admission and will be treated as any other applicant for admission at that time.
+Students may choose to withdraw from classes for medical or psychological reasons by going through the established University withdrawal procedures.
+Students who elect to withdraw from the University for medical or psychological reasons and are then absent for one full academic year are required to reapply for admission and will be treated as any other applicant for admission at that time (see: Re-Admission Procedures in the University Catalog).
 If there are pending administrative charges/concerns at the time of withdrawal, then the student's return may be treated similarly to a University-initiated withdrawal.